fivetran/python-fivetran/README.md

-# Fivetran SDK for Python
+# Fivetran API code snippets in Python

 Check out our [CHANGELOG](https://github.com/fivetran-connorbrereton/python-fivetran/blob/master/CHANGELOG.md) for information about the latest bug fixes, updates, and features added to the code snippets.